DFE-Digital/bat-design-history/app/posts/school-placements/2023-07-27-experiment-2-iterating-how-schools-add-school-placements.md

 ### Skipping questions if we already know the answer

 We will know a lot of information about the schools from GIAS.
-This means we can skip questions in the ‘Add placement’ flow for which we know the answers, such as subject level and age range.
+This information means we can skip questions in the ‘Add placement’ flow for which we know the answers, such as subject level and age range.

 ### Linking age range and key stage questions